manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

     Leave the default template and click **Next**.

-1. The Database Identifiers window displays pre-filled names and Oracle System Identifier (SID) for your database.
+1. The Database Identifiers window displays prefilled names and Oracle System Identifier (SID) for your database.

     The values may differ depending on the system you are using.